FINAL PRODUCT

 WHAT IS THE GOAL?

-• The user need was to create a policy that would not add too much friction to the existing user but rather target malicious users.
+• The user need was to secure student’s accounts in order to keep their data safe.
+We needed to create a policy that would not add too much friction to the existing user but rather target malicious users.
 This meant some innocent users could get caught in the crossfire so the design/architecture goal was to create logic and designs that would reduce false positives (non-malicious sharers) as much as possible and encourage spin-offs (new sign-ups).

 • The business goal was to have students stop malicious account sharing and to nudge sharers to sign up for their own subscription spin-offs.